Rei-SwitchBot/faq/en-us/Video Doorbell.md

 1. Please set the location to your current one by going to SwitchBot app → Profile → Manage Home → Home where the doorbell is added.
 If the device's location is not correct, there may be a time difference.

+---
+### Troubleshooting the Monitor No Longer Powering on

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check if the monitor powers on when connected to a different outlet.

+---
+### Troubleshooting the Doorbell Not Turning on and Unresponsive

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please turn on the power button on the back of the doorbell.
+2. Charge the doorbell for 6 hours with the provided Type-C charging cable and a 5V2A charger.
+The indicator will be red while charging and turn green when fully charged.
+If the indicator doesn't light up, try using another charger and Type-C cable to troubleshoot.